 Access control policies

-Configure access controls for unmanaged devices (block or limit access from personal devices), network location restrictions (specific IP ranges), idle session timeouts, and Conditional Access integration with Azure AD policies.
+Set up access controls for unmanaged devices.
+This includes blocking or limiting access from personal devices.
+You should also implement network location restrictions using specific IP ranges.
+Additionally, configure idle session timeouts and integrate Conditional Access with Azure AD policies.

 Data Loss Prevention

-DLP policies detect sensitive information (credit card numbers, SSNs, and other sensitive data types), block sharing of content that matches DLP rules, and generate alerts and reports for policy violations.
+DLP policies identify sensitive information, such as credit card numbers and Social Security Numbers (SSNs).
+They also block the sharing of content that violates DLP rules.
+Additionally, DLP policies generate alerts and reports for any policy violations.

 Microsoft Purview information protection

-In 2026, Purview sensitivity labels on SharePoint Online can auto-classify content based on Microsoft 365 Copilot grounding hints.
-Container labels enforce sharing controls at the site level.
-Purview content explorer surfaces unauthorized PHI/PII exposure in real time.
+In 2026, Purview sensitivity labels on SharePoint Online will automatically classify content using Microsoft 365 Copilot grounding hints.
+Container labels will enforce sharing controls at the site level.

 For HIPAA-regulated tenants, the combination of auto-labeling, sensitivity-aware DLP, and Audit (Premium) 6-year retention is the audit-defensible posture.